dkfbasel/vuex-i18n/readme.md

 ```

 Basic pluralization is also supported.
 Please note, that the singular translation
-must be specified first, then comes plural translation and other all denoted by `:::`.
+must be specified first, followed by plural translations denoted by `:::`.
-Up to six translation forms are supported based on configuration taken from 'vue-gettext'.
+Up to six pluralization forms are supported based on configuration taken from [vue-gettext](https://github.com/Polyconseil/vue-gettext).
-The third parameter is used to define if the singular or plural version should be
+The second option is used for variable replacements.
+The third option to define if
-used (see below for examples).
-Dynamic parameters can be passed as second argument.
+the singular or pluralized translation should be used (see below for examples).

 ```javascript